rixMS/Advertising/advertising/hotel-feed/create-csv-hotel-feed.md

 ## Next steps

-Ask your account manager to import the feed file.
+Upload your hotel feed in the Bing Hotel Center Interface.

-Be sure to also import your points of sale data.
+Be sure to also send your point of sale feed file to your Microsoft representative for consumption.
 For information about creating your points of sale feed file, see [Points of Sale Feed](../pos-feed/pos-feed.md).

 After Microsoft successfully imports your data and is able to match your hotels with properties in Bing Maps, you may begin sending your hotel pricing and availability data.
 For information, see [Transaction Messages](../transaction-message/transaction-message.md).